Associate Degree Nursing

 In addition to residency points, an applicant’s competitiveness is determined by national

-ACT score, GPA, HESI score, and grades in courses completed.
-See the ADN website
+ACT score, GPA, TEAS score, and grades in courses completed.
+See the ADN website or

-or nursing advisor for additional details.
-Please be aware that there is no minimal
+nursing advisor for additional details.
+Please be aware that there is no minimal TEAS

 All students admitted into the program will be required to pay for fingerprinting and background checks, which will be performed after admission and prior to clinical laboratories.
 These fees will be attached as registration fees.
 There are certain convictions that will prevent an individual being eligible to participate in clinical experiences.
 If a student is unable to participate in clinical experiences, he/she will be dismissed from the program.
 For additional information, contact the program coordinator.

-Deadline for application is March 1st for Fall admission and October 1st for Spring
+Deadline for application is January 15 for Fall admission and September 1 for Spring admission.

-admission.
-The application information which must be submitted by the deadline includes
+The application information which must be submitted by the deadline includes submission

-submission of all official transcripts, national ACT score, and MCC admission application.
+of all official transcripts, national ACT score, and MCC admission application.
+There

 applicants should mark Associate Degree Nursing as the program of interest.
 The admission